 There are several things to consider when deciding when to lodge your complaint.
-Lodging a complaint as soon as possible after an incident improves the chances of your complaint being substantiated as Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. can be collected that may be lost if the complaint is lodged later.
+Lodging a complaint as soon as possible after an incident improves the chances of your complaint being substantiated as evidence can be collected that may be lost if the complaint is lodged later.

-However, if you have been charged, or may be charged, with an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). relating to the incident(s) about which you are complaining, then lodging a complaint can have negative consequences (see ‘Lodging a complaint when charges are laid or anticipated’, below).
+However, if you have been charged, or may be charged, with an offence relating to the incident(s) about which you are complaining, then lodging a complaint can have negative consequences (see ‘Lodging a complaint when charges are laid or anticipated’, below).

 Before lodging a complaint, get the advice of a lawyer who is experienced in dealing with police misconduct complaints about the best time to lodge your complaint.
 A community legal centre can advise you or help you find an appropriate lawyer (see Chapter 2.4: Legal services that can help).